 - Food/hay being passed through in manure

 - Halitosis (bad breath)

-- Facial swelling (under the jaw, side of face or above eyes)
+- Facial swelling (under the jaw, side of the face, or above eyes)

 - Esophageal choke